-Indicator Report - Rape
+Health Indicator Report of Rape

-Female Forcible Rape, Utah and U.S., 2002-2011
+Female Forcible Rape, Utah and U.S., 2002-2015

-NotesFederal Bureau of Investigation Uniform Crime Reporting Program, is the carnal knowledge of a female forcibly and against her will.
+NotesFederal Bureau of Investigation Uniform Crime Reporting Program Legacy Definition: Forcible rape is the carnal knowledge of a female forcibly and against her will.
 Assaults and attempts to commit rape by force or threat of force are also included; however, statutory rape (without force) and other sex offenses are excluded.
+In 2013, the definition was revised to: Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+To continue trends, the legacy definition was used, especially since there are only three years of data for the revised definition at this time.
 The rape rate includes only those that have been reported to law enforcement and is an underestimate of the actual rape rate.
 Some law enforcement agencies do not submit a full 12 months of data and some agencies do not submit any data at all.

-- Population Estimates: National Center for Health Statistics (NCHS) through a collaborative agreement with the U.S. Census Bureau.
+- Population Estimates: National Center for Health Statistics (NCHS) through a collaborative agreement with the U.S. Census Bureau, IBIS Version 2015

 DefinitionThe rape rate is reported as the number of rapes among Utah females per 100,000 population.

-Page Content Updated On 03/22/2013, Published on 04/10/2013
+Page Content Updated On 11/02/2017, Published on 11/22/2017